5 Maine Motorcycle Laws You Should Know

 You might wonder why different rules apply specifically to motorcycles.
 While there may be specific reasons for particular laws, the overarching reasoning is public safety: to keep riders and other drivers safe on the road.

 Motorcycles, by design, do not offer the same safety protections as a car or truck.
 In 2021, 5,932 motorcyclists were killed in crashes representing 14% of all traffic fatalities, the highest since 1975.
-Because of the destructive nature of many motorcycle accidents, many states, including Maine, have implemented laws to promote safety.

 Let’s take a look at five specific Maine laws.